thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 ![](https://i.imgur.com/sd4WnE5.png)

-In a separate Terminal tab, send the following RESTful HTTP requests to your server.
+In a separate Terminal tab, send the following RESTful HTTP requests to your server and verify the HTTP responses.

 ```shell
 http GET localhost:8000/guests